jkkivenko/dawson-tabletop/Class/Pilot/Pilot.md

 ### Rocket Fuel

 Your Blast Pack can only store 3 units of fuel, but don't worry - it contains a tiny electrolysis device which can create more fuel out of eco-friendly humid air!
 Isn't the future amazing?
-All it takes is 8 hours of idling inside an atmosphere and it's good as new, though it can always be topped off with fuel from another source in a pinch.
+It's fully refueled after just 8 hours of idling inside an atmosphere, though it can always be topped off with chemical fuel from another source.

 ## Action: Blast Off